KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 2. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-3. Recommendation: The module imports `gtfs` (used in `node_helper.js`), `Loading GTFS` (used in `MMM-transitfeed.js`) but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
+3. Recommendation: The module imports `gtfs` (used in `node_helper.js`) but does not list it in package.json.
+Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 4. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 6. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).